HuJiabin2018/SelfLearning-RLHF/README.md

 # Self-Learning RLHF

-Official implementation of the paper: "Self Learning RLHF".
+Official implementation of the paper: "Self-Learning Enhanced RLHF: Integrating Task Objectives for Improved Performance in Different Tasks".
 Our implementation is based on the official codebase of [MRN](https://github.com/RyanLiu112/MRN), [B-Pref](https://github.com/rll-research/BPref) and [SURF](https://github.com/alinlab/SURF).

+This is only for the Meta-world.
+There is different SL-RLHF Framework for DMControl.
+However, it is still recommended to completely install the conda environment of SlRlhf, because this environment is common to both DMControl and Meta world.
+If you have any problems with installation, you can first check the install_problem.md file

 ## How to install